 HNRS105.
-INNOVATION AND DISCOVERY IN ENGINEERING, ARTS, AND SCIENCES I. 3.5 Semester Hrs.
+INNOVATION AND DISCOVERY IN ENGINEERING, ARTS, AND SCIENCES I. 3.0 Semester Hrs.

 (I) (WI) "Innovation and Discovery in Engineering, Arts, and Sciences" (IDEAS) applies honors pedagogies in a multidisciplinary, integrated environment that highlights the seamless boundaries between science and engineering, design, ethics, and the arts as a path toward making value-informed technical decisions.
 In addition to developing foundational skills in engineering design and problem-solving, students examine place, identity, citizenship, and community in various contexts as they learn what it means to be an engaged and mindful citizen and professional.
 IDEAS poses ethical problems and hands-on design challenges from a multitude of lenses.
 It incorporates experiential learning, team-based projects, and seminar discussions to encourage students to think both critically and creatively about their world.
 Students must pass both HNRS105 and HNRS 115 to meet degree requirements.
-If students drop either of these courses, they must take both LAIS100 and EPIC151 or their equivalents in order to graduate.
-3 hours lecture; 1.5 hours lab: 3.5 semester hours.
+If students drop either of these courses, they must take both HASS100 and EDNS151 or their equivalents in order to graduate.